Lemon Law in Pennsylvania

 - While the express warranty is still valid.

-By definition, the flaw must be something so substantial that it either plummets the car's value or makes the car unsafe.
+By definition, the defect must be something so substantial that it either:

 - Sale or lease documents.

 - Maintenance records, including receipts for maintenance supplies.

 Filing a Lemon Law Claim in PA

 If the defect in your car has not been rectified after a reasonable number of attempts to repair, or if your vehicle slumbers out of service for a total of 30 days or more, you may be eligible for a replacement vehicle of the same value or a full refund.

 The vehicle manufacturer is able to deduct a portion of the vehicle's value depending on how much you used the car before the defect put it out of service.
 Additionally, if the manufacturer cannot replace the exact model or year of your defective car, they will need to replace it with one of equal value.

 To initiate compensation, you need to alert the manufacturer of your intentions and allow them to attempt to repair your vehicle.
 If you are met with indifference or are completely brushed off, the Pennsylvania automobile lemon law―under the backing of the state's attorney general―gives you the green light to launch arbitration or a lawsuit.

 If your vehicle is not repaired after a reasonable amount of attempts and time to repair, contact the manufacturer's zone representative at the telephone number listed in the owner's manual of your vehicle.